jimshowalter/architecture-enforcer/README.md

 * Adding a referred-to class to the reflections or fix-unresolveds files can introduce new unresolved classes.
 When that happens, you need to keep entering classes until all classes are defined.

 * If you get an error about "malformed class name", you have a class in one of the input files that starts with a $ sign.
-In that case, see the comments on EnforcerUtils.denest.
+In that case, see the comments on the denest methods in EnforcerUtils.java.

+* If you get an error about "contains reserved separator", you have a class in your binary that contains a reserved separator used for parsing/splitting/replacing.
+In that case, see the comments in Separators.java.

 * This tool creates placeholders for unresolved types and adds them to the type-lookup map, so downstream analysis doesn't blow up.
 This is just a band-aid, because whatever types a missing type refers to are not included in the analysis (because they aren't known).
 Ideally the full transitive closure of types in your project is specified.